gfngfn/Sesterl/README.md

   - abstraction by using signatures, and
   - functors and their elimination at compilation time (called the *static interpretation* \[Elsman, Henriksen, Annenkov & Oancea 2018\]);
 * a kind of monadic types for distinguishing pure calculations from concurrent computations.

-On the other hand, the following are currently possible weak points:

-* No seamless connection with build systems such as [*rebar3*]((https://github.com/erlang/rebar3)).

 Also, though not supporting them currently, we want to add features like the following (see “[Future work](#future-work)” for detail):